-We all know that insulating your house, using thermal curtains, and choosing energy efficient appliances can help reduce your power bills, right?
+We all know that choosing energy efficient appliances and insulating your house can help reduce your power bills, right?
 It’s stuff that makes sense.
 But did you know that there are also a few lesser-known tips and tricks that can help minimise the sting of higher power bills?
-Here’s our list of the top 5 things that Freestylers and FIXIE-ers can do to REALLY impact those bills.
+Here’s our list of the top 5 things that Flicksters can do to REALLY impact those bills.

 1. Shift your load

-For Flicksters on our spot price plan, Freestyle, the cost of power on the wholesale market changes every 30 minutes.
+Our Off Peak customers know the benefits of moving your usage to off-peak times of the day - it’s those sweet, sweet savings!
+For Flicksters on our spot price plan, Wholesale (formerly known as Freestyle), the cost of power on the wholesale market changes every 30 minutes.
 And, thanks to supply and demand, there are times of the day and night when it’s cheaper (and, conversely, more expensive) to use your power.
 A quick check of spot prices via your Flick app will help you to identify the times when spot prices are cheaper, and when it’ll cost you less to run your appliances (you can read more about spot pricing here!).

-For both FIXIE and Freestylin’ Flicksters, load shifting can also have an impact on your bills if your distribution company (a.k.a your lines company) has different charges at different times of the year.
-For example, in the Orion Network (the lines company down in central Canterbury) we charge peak and off-peak fees throughout the year to encourage households to change the times they use electricity, and reduce peak demand on local lines during the colder season.
+Load shifting can also have an impact on your bills if your distribution company (aka your lines company) has different charges at different times of the year.
+For example, the Orion Network (the lines company down in central Canterbury) charges peak and off-peak fees throughout the year to encourage households to change the times they use electricity, and reduce peak demand on local lines during the colder season.
 By switching your usage to coincide with the cheaper times of day, you’ll be able to take advantage of lower power prices.
 We like the sound of that!

 2. Use smart tech

-Even though FIXIE customers are paying a fixed rate for their generation, smart home tech like Wi-Fi plugs and timers are still super handy when it comes to controlling how much power you’re using (particularly if you’re one who tends to set and forget - like leaving the heater going when nobody’s home, or accidentally running the dehumidifer for three days straight.
+If you’re on a fixed-rate pricing plan, smart home tech like Wi-Fi plugs and timers are still super handy when it comes to controlling how much power you’re using (particularly if you’re one who tends to set and forget - like leaving the heater going when nobody’s home, or accidentally running the dehumidifer for three days straight.
 Oops!).
 Keeping your usage in check will help you to keep those power bills in line, too.

 Interested in purchasing some smart tech?
 Check out WeMo, a family of switches and devices that allow you to control your home from your mobile, or head to you local appliance or technology store (like Harvey Norman or Noel Leeming) for some expert advice.